 Jason is a graduate of Queen's University with a Degree in Physical Therapy and a Biology degree from St. Francis Xavier University in Nova Scotia.
 I have an interest in community service and serve as a team physiotherapist for the New Westminster Salmonbellies Sr. Men's Lacrosse team.
 My main areas of interest are spine & pelvic alignment, post surgical rehabilitation, sports injuries, vestibular rehabilitation, and post-concussion treatment.
 My areas of practice include acupuncture, joint mobilization, fascial release, osteopathic manual therapy, cranial therapy, and visceral mobilization.
 I am very active with my professional association as a past President of the Physiotherapy Association of BC and a current board director of the Canadian Physiotherapy Association.
-I spend most of my free time with my family, playing guitar, coaching U6 soccer (it's like herding cats!) and sneeking in a little bit of exercise when I can.
+I spend most of my free time with my family, playing guitar, coaching baseball and softball (it's like herding cats!) and sneeking in a little bit of exercise when I can.
 I look forward to meeting any and all new clients of any age.

 May is a graduate of Trinity College, Dublin.
 She holds a graduate diploma in manipulative therapy and has completed her clinical masters in physiotherapy in 2010.
 May has also co-authored a textbook "Clinical Assessment and Treatment Techniques for the Lower Extremity".
 She is an instructor and examiner in manipulative therapy for the orthopaedic division of the Canadian Physiotherapy Association and a clinical assistant professor in the Faculty of Medicine at UBC.
 In 2007 she received the Physiotherapy Association of British Columbia's award for clinical excellence in education.
 Her clinical interests include sports and dance injuries, musculoskeletal imbalance, and pre and post natal care.